janehMETno/mk-website/_pages/mk_team.md

 ---

-## Anita Verpe Dyrrdal, Scientist and Head of the Norwegian Climate Service Centre
+## Head of the Norwegian Climate Service Centre
 <table>
  <tr>
  <td width="30%" style ="border: none;"><center> <img src="https://metno.github.io/mk-website/assets/images/bio/Anita_MET_Norway.png"/> </center></td>
    <td align="justify" valign="top" style ="border: none;">
+    <font size="3"> <strong> Anita Verpe Dyrrdal, <em>Ph.
+D. in Meteorology</em> </strong><br>
-    <font size="3"> Dr. Anita Verpe Dyrrdal is a senior scientist at the Division for Climate and Model Analyses at the Norwegian Meteorological Institute and is the head of the Norwegian Climate Service Centre.
+      Dr. Dyrrdal is a senior scientist at the Division for Climate and Model Analyses at the Norwegian Meteorological Institute and is the head of the Norwegian Climate Service Centre.
 Her main interests are: Methodologies for estimating extreme rainfall for planning and dimensioning of infrastructures.</font><br>
  <strong> Useful links</strong><br>
      <a href = ""> Email: anitavd@met.no </a>;<a href=""> ORCID </a>;<a href=""> LinkedIn Profile </a>; <a href=""> Google Scholars </a>;>a href="https://klimaservicesenter.no/"> KSS </a>
  </td>